Classical-driving-assisted quantum synchronization in non-Markovian environments: Description of the Model

 where $b_{k}^{\dagger}$ and $b_{k}$ are the creation and annihilation operators of the $k$th mode of the environment with frequency $\omega_{k}$.
 The coupling strength between the TLS and the $k$th mode is $g_{k}$.

 Using a unitary transformation $U_{r}=e^{-i\omega_{L}\sigma_{z}t/2}$, we can transfer the Hamiltonian into the rotating reference frame.
 The effective Hamiltonian can be written as

-where $\Delta=|\omega_{0}-\omega_{L}|$ denotes the detuning between the TLS frequency $\omega_0$ and classical driving field frequency $\omega_{L}$.
+where $\Delta=\omega_{0}-\omega_{L}$ denotes the detuning between the TLS frequency $\omega_0$ and classical driving field frequency $\omega_{L}$.
 In the dressed-state bases, the effective Hamiltonian will be expressed as

-with the dressed frequency $\omega_{D}=\sqrt{\Delta^2+4\Omega^2}$.
-The new operators $\rho_{z}=|E\rangle\langle E|-|G\rangle\langle G|$ and $\rho_{+}=|E\rangle\langle G|$ are defined by the dressed states $|E\rangle=\cos\frac{\eta}{2}|e\rangle+\sin\frac{\eta}{2}|g\rangle, |G\rangle=-\sin\frac{\eta}{2}|e\rangle+\cos\frac{\eta}{2}|g\rangle$ with $\eta=\tan^{-1}(2|\Omega|/\Delta)$.
+with the dressed frequency $\omega_{D}=\sqrt{\Delta^2+\Omega^2}$.
+The new operators $\rho_{z}=|E\rangle\langle E|-|G\rangle\langle G|$ and $\rho_{+}=|E\rangle\langle G|$ are defined by the dressed states $|E\rangle=\cos\frac{\eta}{2}|e\rangle+\sin\frac{\eta}{2}|g\rangle, |G\rangle=-\sin\frac{\eta}{2}|e\rangle+\cos\frac{\eta}{2}|g\rangle$ with $\eta=\tan^{-1}(\Omega/\Delta)$.

-We assume that the environment is initially in vacuum state, then there is no more than one excitation in total system.
-The Hilbert space will be restrict to the following subspace spanned in the dressed bases:
+We assume that the environment is initially in the vacuum state, then there is no more than one excitation in the total system.
+The Hilbert space will be restricted to the following subspace spanned in the dressed bases: